15 Reasons to Visit York River State Park, Virginia

 Boating and Fishing

-The park is unique in that there are three distinctly different areas of water to explore, a freshwater pond, saltwater river, and a brackish creek that has a mixture of both.
+The park is unique in that there are three distinctly different areas of water to explore, a freshwater pond, a saltwater river, and a brackish creek that has a mixture of both.
 There is no swimming allowed in any of these areas.

-You can normally rent a variety of watercraft for use on the creek, river, and pond from April 1 through the end of October.
 Always call ahead to see what’s available based on the season and the weather.
 You’ll also find several fresh and saltwater fishing spots with different license requirements in the park.

 Woodstock Pond